 In the early 1100s the Norman writer Symeon of Durham described Ad Caprae Caput (Gateshead) as the place where Walcher, a Bishop of Durham was murdered in 1080 after the Bishop had called a meeting here.
 It was in Norman times that Gateshead had passed into the hands of the Prince Bishops of Durham who for centuries virtually ruled the land between the Tyne and the River Tees.

-When William the Conqueror invaded England in 1066 Northumberland, Durham and Yorkshire had been ruled by Earls of Northumbria, virtual kings in the north, who had inherited their powers from the earlier kings of Northumbria.
+When William the Conqueror invaded England in 1066, Durham, Northumberland and Yorkshire had been ruled by Earls of Northumbria, virtual kings in the north, who had inherited their powers from the earlier kings of Northumbria.

 During William the Conqueror’s reign there were nine successive earls.
 One outlived William, three were ousted by him, one resigned and three were murdered by the Northumbrians for supporting William.
 The first to die this way was Copsi, an Anglo-Saxon beheaded at a banquet at Newburn on Tyne in 1067.
 The other two were Frenchmen appointed by William.
-The first being Robert Comines who was murdered in a Northumbrian massacre of Norman soldiers in Durham City in 1069 and the second being William Walcher who was murdered by a mob at Gateshead in 1080.
+The first of these Frenchmen was a Norman Earl, Robert Comines, who was murdered in a Northumbrian massacre of Norman soldiers in Durham City in 1069 and the second was William Walcher who was murdered by a mob at Gateshead in 1080.

 William Walcher of Loraine was the first French bishop of Durham and the first to hold political powers in the region.
 Unfortunately, Walcher managed to upset the locals of Gateshead when one of his men murdered a popular Anglo-Saxon noble called Liulf of Lumley in 1080.